Advanced Condition Statements

 The following describes the process:

-Take values from Adapter Fields
+Take values from Adapter Fields.

--> apply conditions, functions, and operators
+-> Apply statements, functions, and operators.

--> populate values to Enforcement Action Fields
+-> Populate Enforcement Action Fields with resulting values.

 Using the Correct Field Names